I know it’s been a while since you’ve heard from me. OK, it’s been several decades. But, hey, who’s counting?

 * A one-day introduction to wine.
 Or a course.
 But I think try-before-you-commit is a good approach for many.
 I can’t recommend a particular one simply because it is years since I did one with The Wine Education Service.
 Which was, in fact, a Christmas present.
 And look where it led me.

-One Response to “All I Want For Christmas…”
+One thought on “All I Want For Christmas…”